Skip to content

 • The last input that is applicable to Defined Benefit (DB) and hybrid funds only, is the Category factor.

 The nature of the fund is determined by its rules.
 You should contact your fund administrator in order to determine the nature of the fund.
-As a rule, all RAFs will fall under the Defined Contribution (DC) category with most provident funds doing the same.
+As a rule, all RAFs will fall under the Defined Contribution (DC) category, with most provident funds doing the same.
 Pension funds could fall under either DC or DB.

 Please note: If an employee is part of a DB fund, and the fund has not issued a Contribution Certificate, you should request this as a matter of urgency.
 This certificate contains pertinent information about the fund, including the Category Factor used in the DB and hybrid benefit formula.